ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 kubectl get pods -o wide
 ```

-5. Note the Pod name from the previous step, and describe the Pod to get more details about it.
+6. Note the Pod name from the previous step, and describe the Pod to get more details about it.
 ```
 kubectl describe pod <pod_name>
 ```
-If you look closely at the output, you'll notice that there is a ReplicaSet associated with this Pod.
+Take a look at this output—there's a lot there.
+If you look closely, you'll notice that there is a ReplicaSet associated with this Pod.
 This is because the `kubectl run` command actually created a Deployment with one replica, which in turn created a ReplicaSet.
+At the end of the output, you'll also see events.
+These give some history for this resource.
+For instance, you should see events that indicate that this Pod was scheduled, the image was pulled, and the container was started.

-6. List the Deployments and ReplicaSets in your namespace to verify that one of each was created.
+7. List the Deployments and ReplicaSets in your namespace to verify that one of each was created.
 ```
 kubectl get deployments,replicasets
 ```

-7. Delete the Deployment.
+8. Delete the Deployment.
 This will also delete the ReplicaSet and the Pod.
 ```
 kubectl delete deployment hello-world
 ```

-8. List the Pods to verify that none exist.
+9. List the Pods to verify that none exist.
 ```
 kubectl get pods
 ```